websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/staging-ui-reference.md

 **Name**: Enter a descriptive name for your publication into the *Name* field.

-**Date**: Select whether to publish your changes *now*/immediately, or *schedule* your changes to be published at a later date and time.
+**Date**: Select whether to publish your changes immediately, or *schedule* your changes to be published at a later date and time.
 You can also determine whether and how frequently your publication is repeated.

 ![Select when to publish your changes.](./staging-ui-reference/images/06.png)